HFAnalyticsLab/NDL_CYPMH_Liverpool_Wirral/README.md

 person with at least one of the outcomes 1-4, during this period.

 ## How does it work?
+Raw data is compiled and counts are taken for relevant events, including A&E attendances, hospital emergency admissions, referrals to and contacts with mental health services.
-Counts for individual events were taken on a month-by-month basis for the period 2018-2021.
+Counts for individual events are taken on a month-by-month basis for the period 2018-2021.
 Counts variables formed the basis of rates calculations in proportion to age-group populations per LSOA.
+Relevant open-data indices are merged with the rates data by LSOA.

-Regression analysis was undertaken by comparing rates for key indicators against the follow factors:
+Regression analysis is made by comparing events rates against these contextual rates:

 •	Lone parent
 •	Access to green space